 - Something to recognize the shopper, such as:

 3-D Secure is an advanced authentication solution implemented to reduce eCommerce fraud by verifying a cardholder’s identity in real time.
 Each of the major card brands has a 3‑D Secure offering:

 - American Express Safekey®

 This additional layer of security helps prevent unauthorized use of cards and protects eCommerce merchants and issuers from exposure to fraud.

 3-D Secure 2.0 (3DS 2.0) is the new global specification for card payment security developed by EMVCo.
 It is designed to deliver frictionless payment authentication across a range of devices, including mobile devices.
 Unlike previous versions of 3DS, it allows for more seamless integration with merchants’ e-commerce customer experiences.
-3DS 2.0 will be deployed across Europe from now through 2019.
+3DS 2.0.

 The use of 3‑D Secure 2.0 satisfies the PSD2 requirement for SCA.
 For more information on 3‑D Secure 2.0, refer here.